A more recent publication of this set of statistics is available: Statistics on Pensioners in Finland

-The average pension in one’s own right of those who receive a pension in their own right includes the euro amount of the pensions in one’s own right (excluding part-time pensions).
+The average pension in one’s own right of those who get a pension in their own right includes the euro amount of the pensions in one’s own right (excluding part-time and partial old-age pensions).
 The average pension in one’s own right of new retirees is calculated as the average value of pensions that began during the year and were in force on the last day of the year.
-The calculations thus do not include pensions that began during the year and also ended during the year.
+The calculations do not include pensions that both began and ended during the year.

-The average total pension of those who receive a pension in their own right includes, besides the aforementioned, also the amount of survivors’ pensions and the amount of guarantee pensions, child increases and front-veterans’ supplements paid by Kela.
+The average total pension of those who get a pension in their own right includes, besides the aforementioned, also the amount of survivors’ pensions and the amount of guarantee pen-sions, child increases and front-veterans’ supplements paid by Kela.

-The average survivors’ pension of the recipient of a survivors’ pension only includes the euro amount of the survivors’ pension, and the average total pension includes all benefits of the recipient of a survivors’ pension that are paid as pensions.
+The average survivors’ pension of the recipient of a survivors’ pension only includes the euro amount of the survivors’ pension, and the average total pension includes all benefits paid as pensions to the recipient of a survivors’ pension

 The categorizing of persons receiving disability pension or having retired on disability pension by disease is based on the main disease which is the basis of the pension.
 The data on diseases is primarily based on the diagnosis of the earnings-related pension scheme.